pedrojmendoza/D2T1/README.md

 curl -d '{"topic":"d2t1/cmds", "cmd":"send_files"}' -H "Content-Type: application/json" -X POST $API_ENDPOINT
 ```

+When successful, it will return back to client the UUID of the command.
+It can be used for querying/tracking the results.

 3) Obtain the S3 bucket name ...

 ```
 BUCKET=`aws cloudformation describe-stacks --stack-name D2T1-IoT --query 'Stacks[0].Outputs[0].OutputValue' --output text`
 ```

-4) List objects (based on the epoch of the message as received from the device by IoT Core) in S3 bucket
+4) List objects (each object will be named based on the UUID of the corresponding command) in S3 bucket

 ```
 aws s3api list-objects --bucket $BUCKET --query 'Contents[].Key'